-The sanctions for breach of the advertising provisions of the Act or the Marketing Act go from fines, up to imprisonment for up to 4 months.
-Breach of the Orders may be fined.
+The sanctions for a breach of the advertising provisions of the Act or the Marketing Act range from fines to imprisonment for up to four months.
+A breach of the Orders may be fined.

-The Agency enforces the Act and the Orders, whereas the Consumer Ombudsman enforces, or private interests initiate, enforcement of the Marketing Act, which is construed in accordance with the ICC Code of Advertising and Marketing Communication Practice.
+The DHMA enforces the Act and the Orders, whereas the Consumer Ombudsman enforces, or private interests initiate, enforcement of the Marketing Act, which is construed in accordance with the ICC Code of Advertising and Marketing Communication Practice.
 Sanctions imposed by the Consumer Ombudsman are subject to judicial review, if required.

 The self-regulated bodies enforce their statutes and rules on the basis of their contractual authority.
-According to the ENLI "Regulations for Sanctions and Charges" (the "Sanctions"), and ENLI's "Procedural Rules" (the "Procedures"), of 1 January 2014 and 17 December 2013, respectively, ENLI may impose sanctions ranging from reprimands, fines, corrective statements addressing/recall of illegal advertising material, publication of corrective statements in relevant periodicals, and cancellation of the advertising arrangement in question (conferences, congresses, etc.) and must for a period of no less than 2 years make the names of companies in breach public via the ENLI homepage.
-Due to data protection legislation, the names of any individuals involved will not published.
+According to the ENLI "Regulations for Sanctions and Charges" (the "Sanctions"), and ENLI's "Procedural Rules" (the "Procedures"), both of 19 February 2015, ENLI may impose sanctions ranging from reprimands and fines to public reprimands.
+In addition, ENLI may require a company in breach to issue corrective statements, recall and/or prohibit the use of illegal advertising material, publish a corrective statement in professional periodicals, and cancel or amend the content of arrangements (conferences, congresses, etc.) planned, including the sponsoring of such arrangement.
+Sanctions imposed must be publicly available for a period of no less than two years at the ENLI homepage, provided, however, that only the name of the company in breach is made public, whereas names of any individuals involved due to data protection legislation will not be published.

-By authority of the Sanctions, ENLI may impose fines for breach of rules governing i) advertising material in the range from DKK

-15,000 (approx. EUR 2,000) for minor formal errors such as a cover letter not having been dated, incorrect INN or incorrect API composition) to DKK 75,000 for misleading product claims, which may compromise public health, and ii) events DKK 30,000 (meal allowance at arrangements lasting less than 2 hours) to DKK 150,000 for e.g. meetings abroad with no professional content.
-Breaches of the Codices on other counts other than incorrect advertising material/out of scope arrangements, may trigger fines in the range of DKK 30,000 (approx. EUR 4,000) for e.g. unannounced canvassing visits to hospitals) to DKK 150,000 for contracting patient organisations to promote medicinal products.
+The Sanctions authorise ENLI to impose fines for breach of rules governing i) advertising material in the range of DKK 15,000 (approx. EUR 2,000) for minor formal errors, such as a cover letter not being dated, an incorrect INN or API composition, to DKK 75,000 for misleading product claims, which may compromise public health, and ii) events in the range of DKK 30,000 for e.g. meal allowance at arrangements lasting less than two hours, to DKK 150,000 for e.g. meetings abroad with no professional content.
+Breaches of the Codices on counts other than incorrect advertising material/out of scope arrangements may trigger fines in the range of DKK 30,000 (approx. EUR 4,000) for e.g. unannounced canvassing visits to hospitals, to DKK 150,000 for contracting patient organisations to promote medicinal products.
 If several norms have been breached, ENLI may impose an accumulated fine considering all breaches.
 Individual fine levels for given breaches are predefined in the Sanctions.
-Under aggravating circumstances, such as repetition of the same breach within any current 2-year period, the fines which are otherwise applicable may be doubled.
-If a company has been sanctioned, the company is required to represent to ENLI that the illegal activity has been terminated and that all necessary precautions to avoid repetition have been taken.
-All decisions made by ENLI, whether in the first instance Scrutiny Board or by the second instance Appeal Board, will be submitted to the Agency for information.
+Under aggravating circumstances, such as repetition of the same breach within any current two-year period, the fines which are otherwise applicable may be doubled.
+If a company has been sanctioned, it is required to declare to ENLI that the illegal activity has been terminated and that all necessary precautions to avoid repetition have been taken.
+All decisions made by ENLI, whether in the first instance Scrutiny Board or by the second instance Appeal Board, will be submitted to the DHMA for information.